iheartbenzene/silver-guacamole/README.md

 1. In your browser, download the Anaconda installer for Linux.

-  1a.
+&nbsp;&nbsp;&nbsp;&nbsp;  1a.
 Optional: Verify data integrity with MD5 or SHA-256.
 (For more information on hashes, see cryptographic hash validation.)

-  1b.
+&nbsp;&nbsp;&nbsp;&nbsp; 1b.
 Run the following:

-  1c. md5sum /path/filename  OR:  sha256sum /path/filename
+&nbsp;&nbsp;&nbsp;&nbsp; 1c. md5sum /path/filename  OR:  sha256sum /path/filename

-  1d.
+&nbsp;&nbsp;&nbsp;&nbsp; 1d.
 NOTE: Replace /path/filename with the actual path and filename of the file you downloaded.

-  1e.
+&nbsp;&nbsp;&nbsp;&nbsp; 1e.
 Optional: Verify results against the proper hash page to make sure the hashes match.

 2. Enter the following to install Anaconda for Python 3.7: